waansolutions/html5-boilerplate/README.md

 ####Welcome to html5-boilerplate

-html5-boilerplate is a professional frontend template bundled with HTML5boilerplate, Compass, Bootstrap, font-awesome, PIE.htc and Jquery for UI/UX designer and developers.
-Packaged to be super light weight, high performance and robust, html5-boilerplate support both fix and fluid layouts with the help of bootstrap-theme.
+A state-of-the-art online tool for creating user-friendly web apps and websites for web developers of all skill levels, html5-boilerplate is now popularly recognized for its highly efficient yet easy to use open source template.

+Fully integrated with HTML5boilerplate, Compass, Bootstrap, jQuery, PIE.htc and Font Awesome, producing web apps and websites that are either in a fixed or fluid layout with superior performance and speedy loading is a specialty of html5-boilerplate.

-html5-boilerplate is a bundled of pre-built open source projects configured for ease-of-use.
-You can download the bundle from above links or git fork original repo and git clone, or just fetch the original repo.
+Readily available as pre-devised open source coding, html5-boilerplate is only a few clicks away.
+You can download the bundles from the links on the top of this page.
+Alternatively, you could also fork the git repo or clone it.

 ````git
     $ git init